Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Introduction

 In this context, we propose a full-parameter pre-training paradigm based on Block Coordinate Descent (BCD), enhanced with several engineering optimizations.
-Specifically, BCD adopts parameter block update.
-The full model parameters are divided into several blocks according to the predefined strategy, and only one of the blocks is calculated and updated for each iteration; secondly, the parameters that are not updated do not need to store the optimizer state, gradient or activation information.
-When $1/3$ parameters are updated each time, the peak memory usage can be reduced to less than 50\% of the traditional recalculation strategy.
-For training convergence and performance: ensure global convergence based on block coordinate descent theory, and maintain training stability through a phased update strategy.
-Based on this framework, we validate the cost-efficiency of BCD under two practical low-cost scenarios:
+Specifically, BCD adopts a block-wise parameter update strategy: the full set of model parameters is partitioned into blocks according to a predefined scheme, and only one block is updated per iteration.
+Furthermore, parameters that are not updated in a given iteration do not require storage of optimizer states, gradients, or activations.
+When $1/3$ of the parameters are updated at each step, peak memory usage can be reduced to less than 50\% of conventional recomputation strategies.
+To ensure convergence and training stability, BCD leverages its theoretical foundations to guarantee global convergence, and employs a phased update strategy to maintain robust training dynamics.

-\begin{itemize} \item[$\bullet$] Lower Cost on the Same Hardware: For a 7B model, under identical hardware settings, BCD reduces pre-training cost to approximately 33\% on A100/A800 clusters on averagely and 2.6\% on RTX 4090 clusters, compared to traditional full-parameter training—yielding significant cost savings; For a 20B model, under identical hardware settings, BCD reduces pre-training cost to approximately 55.1\% on A100/A800 clusters and 28.2\% on RTX 4090 clusters, compared to traditional full-parameter training theoretically—yielding significant cost savings in theoretical estimation.
+Based on this framework (code address in Appendix) we optimize and validate the cost-efficiency of BCD under pre-training and fine-tuning scenarios:

-\item[$\bullet$]Cross-Device Transfer: Using BCD, full-parameter pre-training—originally feasible only on A100/A800 clusters—can be transferred to budget-friendly clusters with smaller memory (e.g., RTX 4090), whose operational cost is just one-quarter that of A100, thereby substantially reducing cost. \item[$\bullet$] Across both scenarios, BCD consistently maintains the same level of model accuracy as traditional full-parameter training, while demonstrating reduced training time variability and significantly lower economic cost compared to distributed training methods. \end{itemize}
+\begin{itemize} \item[$\bullet$] Lower Cost on Same Hardware: For a 7B model, under identical hardware settings, BCD reduces pre-training cost to approximately 33\% on A100/A800 clusters on averagely and only 2.6\% on RTX 4090 clusters.
+This approach achieves substantial cost reductions compared to conventional full-parameter training methodologies. \item[$\bullet$] Cross-Device Transfer: Through BCD technology, large-scale pre-training models that previously required expensive A100/A800 GPU clusters can now be efficiently deployed on more affordable hardware configurations (such as RTX 4090 systems).
+Our experimental results demonstrate that BCD reduces memory requirements while maintaining full-parameter training capability, decreasing operational costs by 75\% compared to conventional A100 clusters.
+This advancement significantly lowers the infrastructure barrier for large-scale model development..